Dasha Mart Sprawls Out By The Pool While Wearing Skimpy, White Bikini In Latest Instagram Share

 The post garnered more than 11,000 likes and nearly 330 comments in an hour as fans showered Dasha with praise.

-“So flawless,” one fan said.
+“So flawless,” one admirer said.

 “Woooow you’re crazy beautiful,” another user added.